singingwolfboy/netlify-home/_posts/2015-11-26-a-step-by-step-guide-broccoli-taco.md

 ### Connecting to Netlify
 <a id="netlifystart"></a>

-Creating a new site on Netlify is super easy and once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
+Creating a new site on Netlify is intuitive and once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.

 #### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)